chujungeng/camera-roll/README.md

 (Not yet implemented)

-## API endpoints

-/images
-GET: get all images
-POST: upload image

-/images/{imageID}
-GET: get the image with id
-PUT: modify image with id
-DELETE: delete image with id

-/tags
-GET: list all tags
-POST: add a new tag

-/tags/{tagID}
-PUT: modify tag with id
-DELETE: delete tag with id

-/albums
-GET: retrieve all albums
-POST: add a new album with no pictures in it

-/albums/{albumID}
-GET: retrieve an album and its pictures
-PUT: modify album info
-DELETE: remove album

-/albums/{albumID}/images
-GET: get all images from an album

-/albumImages
-POST: add an image to the album

-/albums/{albumID}/images/{imageID}
-DELETE: remove a picture from the album

-/tags/{tagID}/albums
-GET: get all albums under the tag

-/albumTags
-POST: add tag to the albums

-/tags/{tagID}/albums/{albumID}
-DELETE: remove the tag from an album

-/tags/{tagID}/images
-GET: get all images under the tag

-/imageTags
-POST: add tag to image

-/tags/{tagID}/images/{imageID}
-DELETE: remove the tag from an image
+## API Endpoints

+GET /images
+get all images

+POST /admin/images
+upload an image

+GET /images/{imageID}
+get the image with id

+PUT /admin/images/{imageID}
+modify image with id

+DELETE /admin/images/{imageID}
+delete image with id

+GET /tags
+list all tags

+POST /admin/tags
+add a new tag

+PUT /admin/tags/{tagID}
+modify tag with id

+DELETE /admin/tags/{tagID}
+delete tag with id

+GET /albums
+retrieve all albums

+POST /admin/albums
+add a new album with no pictures in it

+GET /albums/{albumID}
+get the album with albumID

+PUT /admin/albums/{albumID}
+modify album info

+DELETE /admin/albums/{albumID}
+remove album

+GET /albums/{albumID}/images
+get all images from an album

+POST /admin/albumImages
+add an image to the album

+DELETE /admin/albums/{albumID}/images/{imageID}
+remove a picture from the album

+GET /tags/{tagID}/albums
+get all albums under the tag

+POST /admin/albumTags
+add tag to the albums

+DELETE /admin/tags/{tagID}/albums/{albumID}
+remove the tag from an album

+GET /tags/{tagID}/images
+get all images under the tag with tagID

+POST /admin/imageTags
+add tag to image

+DELETE /admin/tags/{tagID}/images/{imageID}
+remove the tag from the image